magentabusiness/magentabusiness.github.io/docs/reference/lwm2m-api.md

 upload-models:
     0:
         image: /images/lwm2m/upload-lwm2m-models-1-ce.png
-        title: 'Log in to your ThingsBoard PE instance as a System administrator.
+        title: 'Log in to your IoT Hub PE instance as a System administrator.
 Navigate to the "Resources library" page under the "Resources" section.
 Click the "+" (Add resource) button in the top-right corner of the window.'
     1:
         image: /images/lwm2m/upload-lwm2m-models-2-ce.png
         title: 'Upload one or more LwM2M model files.
 Click "Add" to complete the upload.'